Neetesh-Lodhi/javascript-interview-practice/README.md

 ✅ Use setTimeout() when you want to delay execution once.
 ✅ Use setInterval() when you need repetitive execution.
 ✅ Use setImmediate() when you need to execute after I/O but before timers.

+Differences Between map(), filter(), and reduce() in JavaScript

+These three array methods are higher-order functions used for transforming, filtering, and aggregating data.
+Let's break them down with the best points and interview-friendly examples.

+map:

+1. map() → Transforms Each Element of the Array

+📌 Purpose:

+Creates a new array by applying a function to each element.

+Does not modify the original array.

+Best Points for Interviews:
+✔ Returns a new array (doesn’t modify the original).

+✔ Used for transformation (e.g., modify values, extract properties from objects).

+✔ Always returns an array of the same length as the original.

+When to Use?

+✅ When you need to transform each item in an array.

+filter-

+2. filter() → Filters Elements Based on a Condition
+📌 Purpose:

+Creates a new array with only elements that satisfy a condition.
+Removes elements that don’t pass the test.

+Best Points for Interviews:
+✔ Returns a new array (doesn’t modify the original).

+✔ Used for filtering data based on conditions.

+✔ The returned array may be smaller than the original.

+When to Use?
+✅ When you need to select specific elements from an array.

+reduce -

+3. reduce() → Reduces the Array to a Single Value
+📌 Purpose:

+Reduces an array to a single value (sum, product, object, etc.).

+Requires a callback function with an accumulator.

+Best Points for Interviews:
+✔ Returns a single value (number, string, object, etc.).
+✔ Used for aggregation (sum, max, min, grouping, etc.).
+✔ Requires an initial value for the accumulator.

+When to Use?
+✅ When you need to aggregate array data into a single value.

+Final Summary
+map() → Modify each element.
+filter() → Remove unwanted elements. reduce() → Combine elements into a single value.